sourcegraph/handbook/content/departments/ce-support/ce/ie/ce-implementation-handoff.md

 # Jointly Managed Evalutation

-During the initial phases of a sale, the CE should evaluate whether or not the customer is a candidate for a jointly managed instance.
+During the initial conversations with a customer, the CE should evaluate whether or not the customer is a candidate for a jointly managed instance.
 Typical reasons a customer would be flagged for jointly managed are:

 - Sourcegraph's Cloud offering is not a viable option.
 - The customer is expected to have a particularly large instance.